 Variations on the Cilantro Lime Marinade

-This recipe is a jumping-off point for custom citrus-and-herb marinades!
+This recipe is a jumping-off point for custom citrus-and-herb chicken marinades!
 Try swapping the lime juice for orange or lemon juice, and swap out the cilantro for fresh rosemary or thyme.
 The possibilities are endless!

 Marinating chicken in acidic ingredients such as lime juice helps to tenderize the meat as well as adds a fresh, zesty flavor!